QW19952/GIP-Project-Code/README.md

 Everything required for the PC client is within the file PCCLientScritpt.py and should run with the required libaries importated

 #Pi
-The remaining files are required of the Pi server with addiotnal libaries used  ADCDifferentialPi
+The file PiServerScript.py and all the class files are required of the Pi server with the addiotnal libaries: ADCDifferentialPi and adafruit_max31856 importated from GITHUB.